Battle of Carpi (1815)

-The Battle of Carpi was a battle in the Neapolitan War between a brigade of Neapolitan soldiers under the command of Guglielmo Pepe and an Austrian force under the command of Baron Frimont.
+The Battle of Carpi took place during the Neapolitan War between a brigade of Neapolitan soldiers under the command of Guglielmo Pepe and an Austrian force under the command of Baron Frimont.
 The battle took place in the town of Carpi and resulted in an Austrian victory, with the Neapolitans being driven from the town.

 Battle

 After Murat, the King of Naples was defeated at the Battle of Occhiobello, the Neapolitan advance was stopped on the banks of the Po River.
 From here, the Austrians launched a counterattack against the Neapolitan position in northern Italy.
 A corps under the command of Bianchi was ordered to march to the Neapolitan position around Modena and drive the Neapolitans out of the duchy.
-Half of Bianchi's corps marched on the town of Carpi, whilst the other half were sent to cut off the Neaplotian line of retreat.
+Half of Bianchi's corps marched on the town of Carpi, whilst the other half were sent to cut off the Neapolitan line of retreat.